Notes for the .xlsm spreadsheet (with additional reference to the text below):

 - Brian Tracey – NZGS/Datatran (Observer)

-A draft was progressed in 2020 and 2021 by a smaller committee from the working group with a clear understanding by all that nothing will make everyone happy.
-Feedback on the draft from the working group and wider AGS community was collected in 2021 and the format is now issued for implementation.
+A draft was progressed in 2020 and 2021 by a smaller committee comprising Phil Wade, Sven Thorin, Tim Swavley, Stephen Durham and Tim Thompson.
+The draft was concluded with a clear understanding by all that nothing will make everyone happy, and feedback from the working group and wider AGS community was collected in 2021.
+The localisation is now issued for implementation.

 GEOL Material Description Models